NeymarJohn/grpc_working/doc/interop-test-descriptions.md

       }
     }
     ```

- 2. Client calls FullDuplexCall with:
+2. Client repeats step 1. with FullDuplexCall instead of UnaryCall.

-    ```
-    {
-      response_status:{
-        code: 2
-        message: "test status message"
-      }
-    }
-    ```

-    and then half-closes

-Client asserts:
+Asserts:
-* received status code is the same as the sent code for both Procedure steps 1
+* received status code is the same with sent code
-  and 2
-* received status message is the same as the sent message for both Procedure
+* received status message is the same with sent message
-  steps 1 and 2

 ### unimplemented_method